AndrewSeldon/dragonsworn/docs/index.md

 >Well, if y'all aren't bigots, then why did a Reddit admin ban [r/whitecloaks](https://reddit.com/r/whitecloaks) and [r/WhitecloaksToo](https://reddit.com/r/WhitecloaksToo)?

-First of all, neither subreddit has been banned as of June 16 of 2022.
-What the admin <sup>3</sup> did was (a) remove some mods and (b) restrict permissions such that (1) only mods can post, and (2) mods can only access modmail, sticky posts, and otherwise can't take any moderator action.
+First of all, neither subreddit has been *banned* as of July 23rd, 2022.
+What the admin <sup>3</sup> did was (a) remove some mods and (b) restrict permissions such that (1) only mods can post, and (2) mods can only access modmail and make posts, and otherwise can't take any moderator action.
 The removed mods also received personal suspensions or bans, mostly due to their tone and responses to the admin.

 However, none of these punitive actions were even **ostensibly** due to bigotry.
 In all their communications, [/u/chtorrr](https://reddit.com/u/chtorrr) never verbalized any issue with the show criticism, and they never mentioned bigotry.
 The only complaints were concerning perceived harassment and brigading by [r/whitecloaks](https://reddit.com/r/whitecloaks) and violation of specific rules the Admin imposed beyond the normal Reddit rules, presumably to combat the perceived brigading.